Toppuhh/customer-churn-dashboard/README.md

-# customer-churn-dashboard
+# Customer Churn Dashboard

-Built a Python dashboard to visualize and explore customer churn trends.
+Python-based dashboard using Plotly to identify churn trends and retention opportunities.